Banking Bank Reviews

 How does GoHenry work?

 GoHenry is designed as a family money management app to teach kids about saving and how to manage money.
-After you sign up for GoHenry, you can get customized debit cards for your kids.
+After you sign up for GoHenry, you get customized debit cards for your kids.
 They can choose from different card designs, which isn't an option Greenlight offers.

 Read our GoHenry review to learn more.